AustinGreen/blog_robinwieruch_content/react-express-stripe-payment.md

 The `Checkout` component uses constants from two files that you have already created.
 The last step for the frontend is to define these constants.

 First, in the *src/constants/server.js* file, you define the URL of your server.
-In production, when using the express default server, it will be `http://localhost:8080`.
+In development, when using the express default server, it will be `http://localhost:8080`.
 In production you may have a proper domain for your server.

 {{< highlight javascript >}}
 const PAYMENT_SERVER_URL = process.env.NODE_ENV === 'production'